 • Error Change: The percentage change in error rate for the time period set using the Change Since dropdown.

-• Errors: The percentage of operations that contain an error.
+• Errors: The percentage of operation instances that contain an error.

 • Rate Change: The percentile change of rate in the time period set using the Change Since dropdown.